-When you think about laboratories, are schools the first place that comes into your mind?
-You’re not alone and you’re right; there are a lot of laboratories in schools, but don’t forget professional companies and several other places.
+When you think about laboratories, are schools the first place that comes to your mind?
+You’re not alone and you are right; there are a lot of laboratories in schools but do not forget professional companies and several other places.
 And how do you light up these laboratories?
 After reading this blog post, you will have the answer!

 There are a lot of different types of laboratories out there: in high-tech drug companies, in Government research and trading standards bodies, in supermarket chains and at food producers, and not to forget: in the lighting industry.
 All these different types of laboratories are naturally not lit in the same way, and when designing the lighting for a laboratory, the needs of the people using it are especially important.

 Factors such as the color rendering and energy efficiency are important to keep in mind.
 Generally, Normasym recommend using LED lighting units wherever possible, which in this case will be everywhere in the laboratory.
-LED comes with numerous advantages; compared to fluorescent tubes, they have a longer life time, the lighting units are lit right away and does not need to warm up to reach maximum luminous intensity and they have a better lighting quality.
+LED comes with numerous advantages; compared to fluorescent tubes, they have a longer lifetime, the lighting units are lit right away and do not need to warm up to reach the maximum luminous intensity and they have a better lighting quality.
 Furthermore, the LEDs is 40-50 % more energy efficient than traditional light sources.

 Designing the lighting

 When designing the lighting in a laboratory, there are several questions you could ask: